LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 {{< postbadges >}}
 {{< badge style="black" title="License" value="CC BY-NC" >}}

-RL is everywhere these days when we talk about LLMs.
-However, the challenge arises in how we design an appropriate reward model for evaluating task completions in languages (e.g., English, code, even math).
 This post walks through the existing practices of LLM reward modeling, including what are working in which cases and why.
 Then it explores where the design of future LLM rewards should be heading.

 ## Human Languages